-Step Three: Work on the Logistics
+Step Two: Work on the Logistics

 - If you are a local student and didn’t get your ID at Admitted Student Preview Day, you can get your ID made at no charge upon registration at the Help Desk, located in the Library and Academic Resources Center (LARC).
 After New Student Orientation has ended, you will be able to get your student ID made in the lobby of the LARC during the academic year.
 The identification card is to be carried at all times.
 Students are required to present their ID cards at the request of all university and residence hall officials.

 - You can begin to look up your textbook information on-line at the University Bookstore.
 Prior to ordering your books remember to have your schedule handy to speed up the searching process!